 After several years in residential construction, including part ownership of a custom furniture and cabinetry shop, and building custom homes, Dr. Wolfe departed for Scotland to pursue further academic work.
 He and his family lived for three years near Aberdeen, Scotland, where he pursued a PhD in New Testament studies, and pastored a local Baptist church.
 Dr. Wolfe’s studies included time each year in Cambridge, England and Tubingen, Germany.
 Dr. Wolfe and his wife, Marsha, went over with two children and returned with a third, their youngest.
 From 1990 to 2010 he taught New Testament studies and related courses, becoming the Headmaster of the Cambridge School of Dallas in 2009.
 He still enjoys woodworking and reading.

-Karlvin and his wife Lennie have have two girls and a well beloved cat named Bokchoy.
+Prof Wong is married to his wife Lennie and they have two girls and a well beloved cat named Bokchoy.
 In their spare time, they love to cook, eat, travel, and watch movies.
-Karlvin also enjoys serving his church’s youth group, especially watching them grow in their faith.
+Prof Wong also enjoys serving at his church’s youth group, especially watching them grow in their faith.